BaristaBandits/Toy-IR-System/README.md

 # CS6370 — Information Retrieval System on Cranfield Dataset

-This project implements a complete Information Retrieval (IR) pipeline using the Cranfield dataset.
+This project implements a complete Information Retrieval (IR) pipeline on the Cranfield dataset using classical and advanced retrieval techniques.

 The system supports:

 - Sentence Segmentation